bari86/wordpress-nginx-docker/README.md

 ## Redis

-To use redis in Wordpress, you need to add this into wp-config file.
+To use redis in Wordpress, you need to add this into `wp-config` file.
+Please change the password in `.env` and `wp-config` file accordingly.

 ```redis
 define( 'WP_REDIS_HOST', 'redis' );